imamhs/SConfiguration/Readme.md

 ## Installation

-see versions.txt for supported Kubuntu versions.
+See versions.txt for supported Kubuntu versions.

 You need an Internet connection for updating the system repositories database and downloading new packages from the online repositories.